IBM/aspera-cli/README.md

 If you don't want to have preview for office documents or if it is too complex you can skip office document preview generation by using option: `--skip-types=office`

-The generation of preview in based on the use of `unoconv` and `libreoffice`
+The generation of preview in based on the use of Libreoffice's `unoconv`.

-- CentOS 8
+- RHEL 8/Rocky Linux 8+

 ```bash
 dnf install unoconv